LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 ### What's an intent?

-Intents are meant for when you need a looser approach to matching than pattern matching.
-Since pattern matching looks for an *exact* match to a defined expression, it might "miss" different synonyms, phrasings, formats, and so on.
-With intents, instead of looking for specific patterns in the user utterance (for example, the pattern "bill"), the bot uses a Natural Language Understanding (NLU) engine to look for the intent specified, and it triggers the bot interaction that's configured to respond to the intent.
+Intents are meant for when you need a more flexible approach to matching than using patterns.
+With patterns, there must be an *exact* match between the consumer's utterance and a defined expression.
+This means that alternative expressions (synonyms, phrasings, and formats) are missed.

-Intents match an entire sentence against a set of training sentences or Knowledge Base articles, and the results are scored based on level of confidence: VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR.
-From the input sentence, the NLU engine derives the intent to which the bot responds.
-For example, if you've configured a bot to respond to a "billing" intent, the NLU engine doesn't just look for the word "billing."
-It analyzes any sentence the user might input and tries to understand if the "billing" intent is present.
-If the intent is present, the NLU "tells" the bot that it is, and the relevant bot dialog triggers.
+Intents use a Natural Language Understanding (NLU) engine to match the user's utterance against a set of training phrases or [Knowledge Base articles](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
+The results are scored based on the level of confidence in the match: VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR.

+As an example, you might configure a "billing" intent that has a defined set of training phrases like, "I have a question about my bill," "Can you help me with my bill?" and similar, alternative expressions.
+The consumer's utterance is evaluated against these phrases, and a score is determined. *If there's a match of GOOD or better*, the intent is understood to be present, it is sent to the bot, and the bot triggers the associated dialog starter.

+{: .important}
+For some practice with intents, try the [Intents tutorial](conversation-builder-tutorials-guides-getting-started.html).

 ### Add an intent